RebellionWebdesign/urban-food/TESTING.md

 ## AUTOMATIC TESTING

-Automatic testing was omitted due to time constraints.
+- Automatic testing was omitted for this project.

 ## MANUAL TESTING